OmniLayer/omniwallet/database/SQLstatements.md

 where
 	aiw.WalletID = '<walletid>'
 	and aiw.Address = ab.Address
-	and ab.BaseProtocol = 'Bitcoin'
+	and (ab.Protocol = 'Bitcoin' or ab.Protocol = 'Mastercoin')
 	and exr.PropertyID2 = ab.PropertyID
-	and exr.BaseProtocol = ab.BaseProtocol
+	and exr.Protocol = ab.Protocol
 	and exr.PropertyID1 = <USD_ID>
 	/*
 	 for Production ecosystem add: